prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_record_is_on_get(const wchar_t* name, boolean* is_on);
 ```
-Thsi service returns the current recording state of the Record Sink.
+This service returns the current recording state of the Record Sink.

 **Parameters**
  * `name` [in] name of the Record Sink to query